Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

         - By package: `Summer`, `Spring`, `Autumn`, `Winter`
         - By health goal : `Immunity`, `Brain`, `Energy`, `Eyes`, `Sleep`, `Stress`, `Heart`, `Joints`, `Skin`, `Hair`, `Digestion`, `Bones`, `Shape`
     - Product details : when clicking on view product , product information render and manage quantity function is working
-    - Leave a review (to be implemented, not functionnal yet)

 3. `Take the test` :
     - User gets redirected to the appropriate page
     - At the end of the test , user can come back to the site thanks to a link added at the end of the test

 4. `Bag` - `Checkout`:
-    - Go to shop , add product to back, fill the delivery details and see order summary
+    - Go to shop , add product to bag, fill the delivery details and see order summary
+    - In shopping bag, it is possible to "take the test"
     - Checked free delivery threshold is working (20 euros)
-    - Order confirmation / checkout
+    - Order confirmation is being sent by email and is registered in user profile

 5. `My Account`:
     - Go to navigation bar